TAB IA recently issued the following announcement.

 As marketing strategist Jennifer Earley notes, “You simply don’t want to have your business on the hook with large debt repayment if cash flow isn’t coming in as projected” because of changing market conditions.
 If anything, major spending should decrease if signs of a recession are too clear to ignore.

-Finally, an excellent strategy to make your business recession-proof are the benefits of a peer advisory group organization like The Alternative Board (TAB).
+Finally, an excellent strategy to make your business recession-proof is the benefits of a peer advisory group organization like The Alternative Board (TAB).
 Membership in TAB offers key resources senior leaders need to overcome major business challenges—and to effectively plan for the future.
 Learn more about how TAB membership can help you boost sales and marketing efforts, achieve the right work-life balance for you and your team, and offer ideas to plan for whatever the economy holds in store for the future.

 Original source can be found here.